-12 Reasons Hermione, Ron, & Harry Would Make The Best Friends IRL
+Reasons Hermione, Ron, & Harry Are The Best BFFs

 I have to reread Harry Potter every so often, not just because it’s one of my favorite series, but because I feel as if the characters are some of my closest friends.
 If you grew up reading Harry Potter, or even recently discovered it, you probably feel the same way.
 Something about going on a journey with all these characters through seven books makes you consider them among your closest confidantes, especially the golden trio: Harry, Ron, and Hermione.
 From Harry’s stubborn heroism, to Ron’s loyalty and hospitality, to Hermione’s cleverness and leadership, these three friends perfectly balance one another and prove that literary friendship can be truly epic.
 Before #SquadGoals was even a thing, J.K.
 Rowling basically wrote a complete manual on the subject.